jhuckaby/Cronicle/README.md

-# Important Upgrade Note!

-For those upgrading multi-server clusters from Cronicle v0.8 to v0.9, you must upgrade **all** of your servers for them to be able to communicate.
-In v0.9 we have upgraded to socket.io v4.4, which is incompatible with socket.io v1.7.3 that previous Cronicle versions used.
-We had to upgrade this dependency due to high severity vulnerabilities.
-Since this is a breaking API change for them, you cannot run "mixed" server clusters with some servers on Cronicle v0.8 and others on v0.9.
-They all have to be on v0.8 or they all have to be on v0.9.

-So, it is recommended that you first disable the main scheduler on your master server (checkbox in top-right corner of the UI), wait for all jobs to complete, then shut down all servers and upgrade them all together.
-Then start them all up again, and finally re-enable the scheduler.

 # Overview

 **Cronicle** is a multi-server task scheduler and runner, with a web based front-end UI.
 It handles both scheduled, repeating and on-demand jobs, targeting any number of worker servers, with real-time stats and live log viewer.
 It's basically a fancy [Cron](https://en.wikipedia.org/wiki/Cron) replacement written in [Node.js](https://nodejs.org/).
 You can give it simple shell commands, or write Plugins in virtually any language.